Guardians of tradition

 For future generations

-Thanks to the founding of the Association, old and new activities are gaining ground in the life of the local community.
-In Spycimierz, the calendar of the most important events is determined by:
+Thanks to the establishment of the Association, old activities are being strengthened and new ones have been introduced in the life of the local community.
+In Spycimierz the calendar of the most important events in the life of the parish is marked:

-- Tulips for John Paul II (May 1) – at the square next to the church in Spycimierz, white tulips of the John Paul II variety bloom, and in the middle of the temple, at the Pope’s bust, the inhabitants put flower pots with white tulips
+- Tulips for John Paul II (1 May) – in the square by the church in Spycimierz white tulips of the John Paul II variety bloom then, and in the middle of the church, by the bust of the Pope, the faithful put up pots with white tulips

-- Corpus Christi – it is worth adding that on Saturday before Corpus Christi, a floral picture is being arranged in Uniejów by the inhabitants of Spycimierz
+- Corpus Christi – it is worth adding that on the Saturday preceding this holiday a floral painting is placed in front of the castle in Uniejów

-- Elevation of the Holy Cross (September 14, parish fair) – on Saturday before the church fair on Sunday, a cross from autumn flowers is laid on the church square.
+- The Exaltation of the Holy Cross (September 14, the parish indulgenced feast)- on Saturday before the indulgenced feast a cross made of autumn flowers is arranged in the churchyard